 - A promotional interest rate that has reached the end of its natural duration, or has been revoked early by

-- the cardholder (e.g., due to a missed payment)
+- the cardholder (e.g., due to a late payment)

 - Interest rates may be subject to risk-based re-pricing due to late or missed payments